Culture of France: Cinema

 French major cinema operators are UGC and Pathé, mainly located in city suburbs due to the number of screens and seating capacity.

-Within France many "small" cinemas are located in the downtown parts of a city, resisting the big cinema operators nationwide.
-Paris has the highest density of cinemas (movie theaters) in the world: biggest number of movie theaters per inhabitants, and that in most "downtown Paris" movie theaters, foreign movies which would be secluded to "art houses" cinemas in other places, are shown alongside "mainstream" works as Parisians are avid movie-goers.
-Proximity of restaurants, accessibility, ambiance and the showing of alternative foreign movies is often cited as being the advantage of these small theaters.
+Many "small" cinemas are located in the downtown parts of a city, resisting the big cinema operators nationwide.
+Paris has the highest density of cinemas in the world, and in most downtown Paris cinemas, foreign movies, which would be secluded to "art houses" cinemas in other places, are shown alongside "mainstream" works.
 The Cinémathèque Française holds one of the largest archives of films, movie documents and film-related objects in the world.
 Located in Paris, the Cinémathèque holds daily screenings of films unrestricted by country of origin.